-- The EMS Personnel Standards Division develops and implements regulations for training, certification, licensing and scope of practice for emergency medical personnel, including Emergency Medical Technician, Advanced EMT, Paramedic, Firefighter, Peace Officer and Lifeguard.
-They license, investigate and discipline 19,000 paramedics statewide for civil and criminal violations of the California Health and Safety Code.
-They also approve first aid and CPR training programs that are required for child care providers and school bus drivers. - The EMS Systems Division coordinates the local EMS systems, the statewide trauma system, and the California Poison Control system.
-They establish regulations and guidelines for local EMS agencies and review and approve local EMS plans to ensure they meet minimum standards.
-This division also manages EMS data collection, quality assurance, dispatch and communication standards and EMS for Children efforts.
+The EMS Personnel Standards Division develops and implements regulations for training, certification, licensing and scope of practice for emergency medical personnel, including emergency medical technician, advanced EMT, paramedic, firefighter, peace officer and lifeguard.
+They license, investigate and discipline paramedics statewide for civil and criminal violations of the California Health and Safety Code.
+They also approve first aid and CPR training programs that are required for child care providers and school bus drivers.
+In addition, they approve epinephrine auto injector training programs for the general public and EMT training programs run by statewide safety agencies.

-• The Disaster Medical Services Division fulfills EMSA's role as the lead agency responsible for coordinating California's medical response to disasters.
+- The EMS Systems Division coordinates the local EMS systems, the statewide trauma system, and the California Poison Control System.
+They establish regulations and guidelines and review local EMS plans to ensure they meet minimum standards.
+This division also manages EMS data collection, quality assurance, dispatch and communication standards and EMS for Children efforts. - The Disaster Medical Services Division fulfills EMSA's role as the lead agency responsible for coordinating California's medical response to disasters.
 The Division organizes a statewide network to provide medical resources to local governments in support of their disaster response.
-This may include the identification, acquisition and deployment of medical supplies and personnel from unaffected regions of the state to meet the needs of disaster victims.
-The Disaster Medical Services Division also maintains, staffs and deploys the state's mobile medical assets including more than 25 Disaster Medical Support Units for ambulance strike teams and three 200-bed mobile field hospitals.
+This may include the identification, acquisition and deployment of medical supplies, personnel and mobile medical assets from unaffected regions of the state to meet the needs of disaster victims.